-Doctors at NYU Langone may use radiation therapy, a treatment that uses energy beams to destroy bladder cancer cells.
-This treatment is most often combined with chemotherapy to prevent the need for radical cystectomy, which is the removal of the entire bladder.
+Doctors at NYU Langone’s Perlmutter Cancer Center may use radiation therapy, a treatment that uses energy beams to destroy bladder cancer cells.
+This treatment is most often combined with chemotherapy to help avoid radical cystectomy, which is the removal of the entire bladder.
 Doctors give this combination of therapy, called chemoradiation, after transurethral resection, a procedure during which as much of the tumor is removed as possible.

-Chemoradiation given after transurethral resection may sometimes be an option in people with advanced bladder cancer that has grown into the muscle layer of the organ wall but has not spread elsewhere.
-People who are candidates usually have only one tumor, and it is not blocking the kidneys, the two organs located above the bladder that filter blood and produce urine.
-Candidates must also have good overall bladder function.
+Chemoradiation given after transurethral resection may sometimes be an option in people with bladder cancer that has grown into the muscle layer of the organ wall but has not spread elsewhere.
+People who are candidates usually have only one tumor that is not blocking the kidneys, the two organs located above the bladder that filter blood and produce urine.
+Candidates should also have good overall bladder function.

 Doctors may also recommend chemoradiation for people who cannot have radical cystectomy because they are in poor health and can’t tolerate surgery.